cnfilms/factur-x-ng/README.rst

 abstracts them into a Python ``dict``, which can be used to load and save from/to different flavors.

+This project was forked from `Akretion <https://github.com/akretion/factur-x>`_ and continues to be under the same license.
+We aim to make the library higher-level, make editing fields easier and support more standards and flavors.

 Main features:
 --------------

--  Edit and save existing XML metadata.
+-  Edit and save existing XML metadata fields.
 -  Create new XML representation from template and embed in PDF.
 -  Add existing XML representation to PDF.
 -  Validate existing XML representation.